10 Best French Comics to Level Up Your French

 The story revolves around the character of a Belgian reporter, Tintin.
 He’s always accompanied by his dog named Milou.

-The story set during the 20th century.
+The story is set during the 20th century.

 Tintin traveled around the world.